Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Numerical simulations and discussion

 As also showed in Fig. \ref{fig:0a-time}, page \pageref{fig:0a-time}, the residual fertility is a very important parameter: if RF increases from $0\%$ to $0.6\%$, this leads to an increase of the duration (of the massive releases) by $30\%$.
 Then, increasing RF from $0\%$ to $1.2\%$ increases the duration (of massive releases) by $250\%$ (and even $350\%$ when a minimal time is reached).

 Thus, for a given number of sterile males (here $6000$ Ind/ha) to release, the impact of RF is important, such that it seems natural to increase the size of the releases.
 This is done in Fig. \ref{fig:0b-time}, page \pageref{fig:0b-time} with $\Lambda_M=12000$ Ind/ha.
 Surprisingly, the benefit in duration is quite low.
-It is only when $RF=1.2\%$ (see Fig. \ref{fig:0b-time}(c), page \pageref{fig:0b-time}), that the gain (in time) is interesting, but only in periods when the mosquito population is large.
+It is only when $RF=1.2\%$ (see Fig. \ref{fig:0b-time}(c), page \pageref{fig:0b-time}), that the gain (in time) is \rewieverTwo{significant}, but only in periods when the mosquito population is large.
 Thus, increasing the release rate reduces a bit the duration of the massive releases, but the gain is very little compared to the production effort and thus to the cost increase.
 In fact, above a certain amount, it seems that a saturation effect occurs, such that very massive releases over a long time are not necessarily (always) an appropriate strategy.

 The death rate of mosquitoes is mainly linked to the temperature, we can intuitively think that the best period to act is during the Austral winter, i.e. from the end of June to September.
-According to Figs. \ref{fig:0a-time} and \ref{fig:0b-time}, page \pageref{fig:0a-time} and \pageref{fig:0b-time}, the best intervention period, i.e. the SIT starting-time, lasts, in general, from July to December.
-Thus, the window to start the SIT control is larger than expected, and is not necessarily reduced to the Austral winter period (from June to September) but can also include the Spring period (from October to December).
+According to Figs. \ref{comparison_nuisance_models} and \ref{model1_variation_120000}, page \pageref{comparison_nuisance_models} and \pageref{model1_variation_120000}, the best intervention period, i.e. the SIT starting-time, lasts, in general, from July to December. \rewieverTwo{Indeed, in this figures, we observe that the lowest number of weeks needed are in this period.} Thus, the window to start the SIT control is larger than expected, and is not necessarily reduced to the Austral winter period (from June to September) but can also include the Spring period (from October to December).

 Finally, in Table \ref{Table3}, page \pageref{Table3}, we summarize the average total duration and the average total amount of sterile males needed to reach elimination: These values have to be compared with the average values obtained for the case of the constant parameters.